Become a Member

 Probably.
 The UWMAF has members in well over 100 countries, so there’s bound to be National Federation in your country.
-Check with the by sending email to email@example.com for information.
+Check with the by sending an email to firstname.lastname@example.org for information.

 Where is the Tokyo UWMAF HQ located?

-The World Headquarters is in Tokyo Japan, its seat of power and administration headquarters is in Johannesburg, South Africa
+The World Headquarters is in Tokyo Japan, and its seat of power and administration headquarters is in Johannesburg, South Africa

 Bushido: The Way of the Warrior

 Bushido has been the warrior code of conduct in chivalry for centuries.
 Based firmly on the teachings of Bushido was intended to help the warrior master their nature and understand their minds and the universe through direct experience as well as through fostering strength, self-control and wisdom.

 4. Reigi: Courtesy and right action

 7. Chugi: Devotion and loyalty

 Martial spirit and courage were, of course, essential aspects of Bushido.
 But for the warrior, Bushido‘s highest goal was complete virtue in thought and action.

 Each warrior followed a carefully designed regimen of polite ceremony and etiquette intended to promote such virtue.
 With its emphasis on the prescribed form, Bushido helped the warrior harmonize the mind with body, enabling them to maintain a certain calmness, or heijoshin (literally, "ordinary everyday mind"), even in the face of hardship.
 Sincerity, kindness, honesty, filial piety and honour all formed part of the code of Bushido.
 And they were the seed from which the karate tradition grew.